 Canada

 In 2023, deal volume and value substantially decreased, though deals in the energy, mining, utilities, and industrials sectors were significantly more robust than others.
+This trend has persisted into 2024, though deal volumes have been fluctuating quarter-to-quarter.
 The overall M&A outlook for critical minerals is positive, as miners position themselves for the energy transition and supply chain participants become more concerned about future supply of critical minerals.

 In fact, critical minerals are expected to be one of Canada’s most active sectors—and a key driver of M&A and investment activity—in the next few years and through the next decade.